UbiPLab/TiveQP/README.md

 ### Data Convertion
    The raw data of Yelp dataset are JSON files, we choose **yelp_academic_dataset_business.json** for the experiment.

-   Run the convertion script extract written in Python3 to extract *city,latitude,longitude,categories,hours* from the JSON file.
+   Run the convertion script **ProcessYelpDataset.py** written in Python3 to extract *city,latitude,longitude,categories,hours* from the JSON file.
 Befor running the convertion script , please modify the **path** in the script.
 The output data is

    **{path}/target.txt**